brandonwestcott/li3_mongo_embedded/README.md

 ~~~

-Key specified is the name used to refernce the relation on a find query.
+Key specified is the name used to reference the relation on a find query.

 Options are:
-to - specifieds target model
+to - specified target model
 embedded  - the key on which the data is embedded
 fieldName - the key on which the related model will be attached (in the above example the nested scouts DocumentSet would be embedded onto $team->scouts)